 Irene Lax is senior counsel at Grant & Eisenhofer, focusing her practice on civil rights litigation.
 Ms. Lax is a vigorous advocate for survivors of sexual assault and victims of discrimination, wrongful incarceration, and other forms of harassment.
 Ms. Lax also litigates Title IX sexual assault actions and matters related to federal detention reform.
 Her current representations include:

 Ms. Lax was previously in-house counsel at a real estate company in New York City assisting with litigation and transactional legal business matters.
 She also worked as an associate at a well-known Philadelphia-area law firm, where she assisted clients in civil litigation brought under federal and state securities laws, as well as federal antitrust laws.
-Ms. Lax gained extensive experience representing companies in various aspects of complex commercial and civil litigation before state and federal courts in matters involving breach of contract, breach of fiduciary duty, and business disputes.
+Upon graduating from law school, Ms. Lax served as law clerk for the Honorable Carolyn Berger, Supreme Court of the State of Delaware, from 2012-2013.

 Ms. Lax earned her J.D. from Temple University Beasley School of Law in 2012 where she was an Editor of the Temple Law Review and President of the Phillip C. Jessup International Law Moot Court team.
 Ms. Lax received a joint honors B.A. in political science and international development studies from McGill University in Montreal, Quebec in 2009.

 In September 2022, Ms. Lax co-authored “Failure on Campus—Litigating Title IX,” published in Trial magazine.
 Ms. Lax has also co-authored several publications relating to Delaware law and securities litigation.
 For the past two years, Ms. Lax was selected for inclusion to Super Lawyers’ list of Rising Stars for Civil Rights Litigation, New York Metro region.

 U.S. Court of Appeals for the 9th Circuit